justin2004/weblog/DRAFTS/blend_google_sheet_with_wikidata/README.md

 `https://docs.google.com/spreadsheets/d/1ZE5SGutY1-_O4OFj-W9YPcXObhAfUaCX73SKpSlTRLk/`

 First you have to run SPARQL Anything.
-There are instruction in the project's README and [here](https://github.com/SPARQL-Anything/sparql.anything/blob/v0.3-DEV/BROWSER.md) for a docker deployment.
+There are instruction in the project's README and [here](https://github.com/SPARQL-Anything/sparql.anything/blob/v0.3-DEV/BROWSER.md) for a docker deployment (which is how I run it for this example).

-Here is the query (wrapped in a curl call so you can run it in a bash shell):
+The query (wrapped in a curl call so you can run it in a bash shell) is below.
+It uses the Wikidata Q number in the sheet to enrich the rows in the sheet with information about the type of thing each item is and the use of each item.

+The query:

 ```
 curl --silent 'http://localhost:3000/sparql.anything'  \